thelemonyfresh/patent_assignment/README.md

 ## How to Use

 Obtain patent assignment XML records from [Reed Tech](http://trademarks.reedtech.com/assignment.php), published daily.
 Unpack a .zip file, and then pass the path of the "adYYYYMMDD.xml" file to the script.
-More info on my [blog post](http://danielporter.ca/blog/?p=43).

 The script prints the top 20 words most frequently occurring in assigned patent titles, and the top assignors/assignees for a given date.